0xADD1E/Databases-Project/Phase1/Description.md

 - The BaseHp attribute is the base health points stat the Pokémon begins with
 - The BaseSpeed attribute is the Pokémon's initial speed stat
 - The BaseAttack attribute is the Pokémon's initial attack stat
-- The BaseDefence attribute is the Pokémon's initial defence stat
+- The BaseDefence attribute is the Pokémon's initial defense stat
 - The BaseSpAttack attribute is the Pokémon's initial special attack stat
 - The BaseSpDefence attribute is the Pokémon's initial special defense stat
 - The Pokemon attribute is a package containing Pokemon, it is the many end of the relation